e2tha-e/template-engine-comparison/README.md

 ### Imperative vs. Functional

 Imperative Feplet is actually pretty functional, given that it heavily and unavoidably employs recursion.
-The imperative parts are mostly for-loops.
-Functional Feplet replaces those for-loops with recursive functions.
+To make Feplet more imperative, we've replaced `Array.prototype.reduce()` and recursive functions with for-loops where possible.

 #### Imperative Feplet